 Technology: Iridium Extreme Satellite Phone

-Okay, before you think it is over kill to suggest a satellite phone for my must have camping gear, think again.
+Okay, before you think it is overkill to suggest a satellite phone for your must-have camping gear, think again.
 What if your phone dies and you have car troubles while out car camping?
-Well, now you don’t have to hitch hike or walk 20km+ to alert a friend.
+Well, now you don’t have to hitchhike or walk 20km+ to alert a friend.
 Did your phone just go out of service and you have friends in need of directions to meet you at the campsite?
 Just give them a shout.
+Not to mention in case of a big emergency this thing could save your life.
 The Iridium Extreme is a logistical dream; in an emergency, when plans change or if you just want to check in on a big trip.
 Once you have this piece of gear, you won’t understand how you felt comfortable without it.
 It has SOS functions, text and call features with coverage like you can’t even imagine.

 Sleep: Therm-a-Rest Slacker Hammock